SESYNC-ci/ci-spring2016/Lessons/sql.md

 -----------------------------

 Now, lets combine the above queries to get data for the 3 Dipodomys species from the year 2000 on.
-This time, let’s use IN as one way to make the query easier to understand.
+This time, letâ€™s use IN as one way to make the query easier to understand.
 It is equivalent to saying ``WHERE (species = "DM") OR (species = "DO") OR (species = "DS")``, but reads more neatly: